max-b10/the-fpl-manager/README.md

 In the api directory, you can run:

-- `npm start`: Runs the app in the development mode with nodemon for automatic server restarts.
+- `npm start`: Runs the app in the development mode with nodemon for automatic server restarts

 Please refer to the respective package.json files for a full list of scripts and dependencies.